 Your Arthritic Spine

-If you suffer with osteoarthritis, sitting makes your condition worse.
+If you suffer from osteoarthritis, sitting makes your condition worse.
 It’s difficult to be productive for long periods of time if you are in pain.
-This continued wear and tear and inflammation on joints, especially weight bearing joints, leads to additional back, hip, and knee pain.
+This continued wear and tear and inflammation on joints, especially weight-bearing joints, leads to additional back, hip, and knee pain.

 Slouching And Your Spine

 When we sit too long, many of us eventually slouch which can result in bulging discs from poor posture.
 Our heads tend to lean forward, and we have rounded shoulders speeding up wear and tear on spinal discs with neck pain becoming a daily problem.

 Reducing Spinal Issues